-If you would like to discuss any aspect of the Plan, please contact: The Divisional Manager Landcare Wellington Regional Council PO Box 11-646 WELLINGTON This Plan is the result of much hard work and commitment by people who live on, or have a connection with, the Waikanae floodplain.
+The community's plan for the Waikanae River and its environment This Plan is the result of much hard work and commitment by people who live on, or have a connection with, the Waikanae floodplain.

 I would like to take this opportunity, on behalf of the Regional Council, to thank all of these people for their input into the Plan, whether it was through attendance at community meetings or as a member of one of the groups involved in bringing the Plan together.